ITI/ICS-Security-Tools/protocols/README.md

 ## Modbus
 ### Protocol Implementation
 * [pyModBus](https://github.com/bashwork/pymodbus) - A full modbus protocol written in python.
-* [ Modbus for Go](https://github.com/goburrow/modbus) - Fault-tolerant implementation of modbus protocol in Go (golang)
+* [Modbus for Go](https://github.com/goburrow/modbus) - Fault-tolerant implementation of modbus protocol in Go (golang)
 * [ModbusPal](http://modbuspal.sourceforge.net) - ModbusPal is a MODBUS slave simulator.
 Its purpose is to offer an easy to use interface with the capabilities to reproduce complex and realistic MODBUS environments.
 Mirror available [here](../tools/mirrored/modbuspal/).
 * [SMOD](https://github.com/enddo/smod) - MODBUS Penetration Testing Framework. smod is a modular framework with every kind of diagnostic and offensive feature you could need in order to pentest modbus protocol.
 It is a full Modbus protocol implementation using Python and Scapy.
 This software could be run on Linux/OSX under python 2.7.x.
+* [mbtget](https://github.com/sourceperl/mbtget) - A simple modbus/TCP client write in pure Perl.

 ### Fuzzing
 * [AEGIS Fuzzer](https://www.automatak.com/aegis/) - Aegis™ is a smart fuzzing framework for a growing number of protocols that can identify robustness and security issues in communications software before it is deployed in a production system. **[commercial]** Early Open Source version is mirrored here: [Open-Source](aegis-opensource).